Mizumaki, Fukuoka

 Mizumaki (水巻町, Mizumaki-machi) is a town located in Onga District, Fukuoka Prefecture, Japan.
-As of 29 February 2024, the town had an estimated population of 27,571 in 13687 households, and a population density of 2500 persons per km².
+As of 29 February 2024, the town had an estimated population of 27,571 in 13687 households, and a population density of 2500 persons per km^{2}.
 The total area of the town is 11.01 km2.

 Geography

 Mizumaki is located in north-central Fukuoka Prefecture, bordered by Kitakyūshū City on the east and the Onga River on the west.